LStepanek/turing_machine/README.md

 ## **Sources**

+- Turing, A. M. (1950).
+Computing Machinery and Intelligence. _Mind_, 59(236), 433–460.
+Retrieved from http://www.jstor.org/stable/2251299
+- Turing machine for addition and comparison of binary numbers[^1].
+2019.
+Stack Overflow.
+Available at: [https://stackoverflow.com/questions/59045832/turing-machine-for-addition-and-comparison-of-binary-numbers](https://stackoverflow.com/questions/59045832/turing-machine-for-addition-and-comparison-of-binary-numbers).

-- The implementation of the Turing machine for adding binary integers is partially inspired by a discussion on [Stack Overflow](https://stackoverflow.com/questions/59045832/turing-machine-for-addition-and-comparison-of-binary-numbers).
+[^1]: The implementation of the Turing machine for adding binary integers is partially inspired by a discussion on [Stack Overflow](https://stackoverflow.com/questions/59045832/turing-machine-for-addition-and-comparison-of-binary-numbers).
 This provided the foundational logic for the summation of two integers using a Turing machine.

-- The approach of **shifting the first binary integer toward the second integer**, performing the summation, and then recursively repeating the process for newly defined pairs of integers is my own independent logic.
+The approach of shifting the first binary integer toward the second integer, performing the summation, and then recursively repeating the process for newly defined pairs of integers is my own independent logic.
 While I do not claim to have invented this method, I developed it independently as part of this implementation.